pcaversaccio/safe-tx-hashes-util/README.md

 chmod +x safe_hashes.sh
 ```

+> [!TIP]
+> The _executable_ version is committed to GitHub, so anyone cloning or pulling this repository will automatically receive the [script](./safe_hashes.sh) with the correct permissions.

 ### macOS Users: Upgrading Bash

 This script requires Bash [`4.0`](https://tldp.org/LDP/abs/html/bashver4.html) or higher due to its use of associative arrays (introduced in Bash [`4.0`](https://tldp.org/LDP/abs/html/bashver4.html)).
 Unfortunately, macOS ships by default with Bash `3.2` due to licensing requirements.
 To use this script, install a newer version of Bash through [Homebrew](https://brew.sh):